RubenVG02/BioInsectiNet/models/generator/README.md

 - **Training Details**:
   - Epochs: 50
   - Time per epoch: 5 minutes
 - **Use Case**: Suitable for generating larger molecules.
-As with the other `longest' models, Generation time is significantly high.
+As with the other `longest' models, generation time is significantly high.

 ---